The Biggest Culprit in SUV Rollovers Is Defective Design

 To test compliance with roof crush standards, a rigid plate is pushed into one side of the roof at a constant speed, and the roof must be strong enough to keep the plate from moving more than five inches when subject to a force equal to three times the weight of the vehicle, while maintaining sufficient headroom for an average-sized adult male.
 Under earlier rules, both sides were required to meet the standard, but only one side was subjected to a test.
 Now, the updated FMVSS 216 standard calls for two tests, one on each side of the vehicle.

 Recent evidence has surfaced that at least one major carmaker has been fudging its test numbers for years.
 Recently-released documents published on consumer group Public Citizen’s website indicate that, beginning 30 years ago, when the federal government first was attempting to establish roof strength standards, General Motors concealed internal test results that might have supported tougher requirements.
-This enabled GM and some of its counterparts to continue to make vehicles that crush drivers and passengers.
+This enabled GM and some of its counterparts to continue to make vehicles that put drivers and passengers at risk of serious injury.

 When installed in a SUV, an Electronic Stability Control (ESC) system can sense warning signs of a rollover and quickly adjust brakes or engine speed, allowing the driver to maintain – or regain – control.
 Under federal law, ESC systems were adopted universally in all model 2013 vehicles.